bnfour/i3-quake-terminal/README.md

 | bottom | ![](readme-images/bl.jpg) | ![](readme-images/bm.jpg) | ![BR pepeLaugh](readme-images/br.jpg) |

 #### Offset
 The window can be offset from the anchored position by a set amount of pixels on both axes.
+This can be used to emulate gaps, make the window not overlap with a bar, or just move it around for other reasons.

 Positive X moves to the right, positive Y moves down:

 | -oy ╲ -ox | -150 | 0 | 150 |
 | ---: | :---: | :---: | :---: |